Hialeah Park is Eternal - An Extraordinary Miami Location

 Only The Best At Hialeah Park

-The track exchanged hands again in 1974 when sportsman John Galbreath purchased the track.
+The horse track exchanged hands again in 1974 when sportsman John Galbreath purchased the track.
 With the population of South Florida shifting north and with other pari-mutuels trying to wrest the mid-winter racing dates away from Hialeah, breeder and developer John J. Brunetti jumped up in 1977 to preserve the track and its history.
 “This place is magnificent,” said Brunetti at the time, “I was overcome with it”.

 So were filmmakers.
-In 1974, in the Academy Award winning film, “The Godfather: Part II”, director Frances Ford Coppola chose Hialeah Park to signify Michael Corleone’s (Al Pacino) arrival to Miami from New York.
+In 1974, in the Academy Award winning film, “The Godfather: Part II”, director Francis Ford Coppola chose Hialeah Park to signify Michael Corleone’s (Al Pacino) arrival to Miami from New York.
 The historic scene takes place with Michael Corleone’s black Cadillac driving past the iconic Citation statue located on the clubhouse side of Hialeah Park.
 In 1978, Oscar-nominated and Golden Globe-award winning film ‘The Champ’ was filmed at Hialeah.
 In 1988, the movie ‘Let It Ride’ was also filmed at the track.
 Today, so many people continue to be overcome by Hialeah’s grace and beauty.
 Even when the track went dark for eight seasons, there was a constant flow of visitors.
 And when the gates were locked, some of those visitors simply climbed them for a sneak peak.
 On Nov.
 28 of 2009, Hialeah began yet another new era with the introduction of quarter horse racing.
 In 2013, Hollywood came knocking again to film two episodes of the hit television show Magic City.
 She is still celebrated, still championed, and still eternal.

 Phase I: Hialeah Park Casino